dragonspider1991/Intrinsic-Resonance-Holography-/IRH20.3.md

 This is the **asymptotic-safety signature** — and it is **exactly reproduced** by the cGFT.

+> [!IMPORTANT]
-#### Theorem 2.1 (Exact 4D Spacetime)
+> **Theorem 2.1 (Exact 4D Spacetime)**
+>

-The renormalization-group flow of the complex-weighted Group Field Theory defined in Section 1 possesses a unique infrared fixed point at which the spectral dimension of the emergent geometry is **exactly 4**.
+> The renormalization-group flow of the complex-weighted Group Field Theory defined in Section 1 possesses a unique infrared fixed point at which the spectral dimension of the emergent geometry is **exactly 4**.

 **Proof.**
 The one-loop fixed point yields $d_{\text{spec}}^* = 42/11$.
 The graviton fluctuations generated by the holographic measure term contribute a positive, scale-dependent correction $\Delta_{\text{grav}}(k)$ which is analytically proven to be a topologically quantized invariant (Appendix C.3), that vanishes in the UV but grows in the IR, driving $d_{\text{spec}}(k)$ from $42/11$ to exactly 4 as $k \to 0$.
 This is confirmed by the certified numerical solution of the full Wetterich equation to 12 decimal places, with $\Delta_{\text{grav}}(k)$ explicitly derived from the graviton propagator in **Appendix C**.